ricedh/drafts/03-ner.md

 The above algorithm makes a few assumptions about the model governing the types of locations that appear in the text.
 Notice how first, we try to directly match the location to a known list of state names (e.g. "Arkansas") and abbreviations (e.g. "AR" and "Ark.").
 If it fails, we next try to look up an address for the location.
 We implemented this using the geopy library with the GoogleV3 geocoder.
 The [github for the project](https://github.com/geopy/geopy) contains some examples of doing geolocating and address lookup similar to this.
 Because NER often produces false positives--for example in our data, subscriber names often appeared in all caps and were inaccurately tagged as locations--we check that the result is an address in the region.
 We chose to make the assumption that true locations always either:

 * Include a state name in the merged location entity, or
-* Are a reference to a local or nearby county or city
+* Are a reference to a local or nearby location

-This helps reduce the number of false positives (e.g. names of people) that are considered as state references, since Google Maps is very good at finding locations for partial matches, and this is very bad for us.
-The probability that the address it chooses to return for non-location terms is in the nearby area (for example, Arkansas, Mississippi, Texas, Georgia, Tennessee, Louisiana, and Missouri) is low but of course non-negligible.
+This helps reduce the number of false positives (e.g. names of people) that are considered as state references, since Google Maps is very good at finding addresses for any input query, whether or not it's an actual location.
+Also keep in mind that the probability that the address it chooses to return for non-location terms is in the nearby area (for example, Arkansas, Mississippi, Texas, Georgia, Tennessee, Louisiana, and Missouri) is low but of course non-negligible.

-Because of time constraints, we didn't implement that exact algorithm.
-We started by just directly using whatever result the geocoder returned as the state for each location, but found that the number of false matches was enormous due to ambiguity in the data and noise.
-We ended up just implementing the "direct hit" part of the algorithm, under the assumption that this would underestimate the true state reference numbers but not bias any particular states, or bordering states vs the local state within a corpus.
-This means the counts we used to produce the maps are only location names that contain the state name or abbreviation.

-Finally, with the state reference numbers in hand, we were able to produce some pretty Google Fusion tables displaying our results.
-See the next section for that.
+For comparison, we also implemented a different solution, using purely direct hits.
+This is functionally equivalent to just manually searching keywords (e.g. "Ark.", "AK", "Arkansas") for each state in each corpus and tallying the results.
+If you want to minimize the number of false positives due to noise in the data, this is the way to go.
+However, it is very restrictive and requires a predefined list of keywords for each state.
+It is inflexible: for example, if we wanted to include "Canada" in our results, we would need to update the keywords list.
+And if there were keywords associated with real locations we didn't think of (for example, misspellings of state names that the Google API could resolve but direct hits would miss), merely matching each location against that predefined list of keywords would miss them.

 ## Conclusions

 There are some limitations of NER that should be kept in mind.
 For one, it can sometimes tag items incorrectly.
-For example, we found that names of slaves or slave owners were sometimes tagged as locations, and places such as rivers could be tagged innacurately as the location "Colorado" as opposed to being interpreted as "Colorado River."
+For example, we found that names of slaves or slave owners were sometimes tagged as locations, and places such as rivers could be tagged inaccurately as the location "Colorado" as opposed to being interpreted as "Colorado River."
 These outliers can be cleaned up manually, but with a large corpus such as ours, it can be very time consuming.
 Even a well-written NER script will still make some mistakes, so cleaning up the data is a necessary step when using NER.
-That said, due to the nature of our project and the focus on the tool rather than the conclusions, we did not manually clean up our tagged locations but only the final state counts (false positives "Colorado" and "Washington") and designed the script to address these issues as intelligently as possible.
+That said, due to the nature of our project and the focus on the tool rather than the conclusions, we did not manually clean up our tagged locations.
+We also did not modify our final state counts in any way.
+Note how, for example, there are many hits for Washington.
+These are not true hits, but partial matches from "Washington County, Texas."
+We left them in to illustrate a limitation of this method of counting state references.

-A limitation of the extension of NER in computing state counts is ambiguous place names, as previously mentioned with the Springfield example.
+A limitation of computing state counts algorithm is ambiguous place names, as previously mentioned with the Springfield example.
 Not to mention, state counts are affected by noise in the tagged locations data.
 To address this, in addition to the algorithm's design, we could reduce the noise at the locations tagging level by being more strict about tagged location matches.
 Right now, we only ran the data with one classifier, but to reduce the number of false positives (at the risk of reducing true positives), we could run the data with multiple classifiers, and only take as true the tagged locations that were matched by every classifier.
 If that produces too little data, we could set a threshold such as 2/3 for the number of classifiers that have to match a given token.

 ### Using NER with Google Fusion Tables

 Google Fusion Tables, which merges together spreadsheets with geographic information, provides us a way to visualize the different results that NER can give. ([This tutorial](http://commons.trincoll.edu/jackdougherty/how-to/gft-thematic-maps/) is helpful for learning how to use Google Fusion Tables).

 <iframe width="100%" height="300" scrolling="no" frameborder="no" src="https://www.google.com/fusiontables/embedviz?q=select+col2%3E%3E1+from+1KAwiRgVmTH5isz0oej-6qCfAT6kN6WoOpJttAP0U&amp;viz=MAP&amp;h=false&amp;lat=32.60122154632098&amp;lng=-83.80948750000005&amp;t=1&amp;z=4&amp;l=col2%3E%3E1&amp;y=2&amp;tmplt=2&amp;hml=KML"></iframe>
 <p class="caption">Number of direct hit mentions of states in full Texas ad corpus, 1835-1860</p>